mgblackwater/stevekinney.net/content/courses/testing/filtering-tests.md

 You saw some of these (well, the first two) before, but I'll call them out just in case you missed them:

-- `test.skipIf`: Only skip this one if I had you a truthy value.
+- `test.skipIf`: Only skip this one if I give you a truthy value.
 - `test.runIf`: Only run this test if I give you a truthy value.
 - `test.concurrent`: Run this test in parallel with any other test using `.concurrent`.
 We'll cover this in [parallelizing-tests](parallelizing-tests.md).
 - `test.each`: I want to generate a bunch of tests.
 We'll cover this in [Parameterizing Tests](Parameterizing%20Tests.md).